 How do we figure out the trigger for headaches in kids?

 I’ve listed some of the more common triggers.
 To figure out if one applies to your child, it’s helpful to keep a “headache diary,” or just notes about each migraine.
 If they haven’t already, I usually ask kids to start keeping track of their migraines.
 They can use a notebook, a paper calendar, or their smart phone.
+Here is a free downloadable paper form that I use.

 In an ideal headache diary, they’ll note: